-Even though everything in the article is backed up by science, it is critically important to visit the doctor.
 You can discuss the syndrome with the doctor and determine whether the anterior chest wall dent is severe enough to be fixed with surgery.

 If you add a severe pectus excavatum in the mix, you’ll also get respiratory and cardiac problems, drastically decreasing the patient’s stamina and exercising capacities.